-Leon M. Tolbert is the Department Head of the Electrical Engineering and Computer Science at the University of Tennessee, Knoxville (UT).
+Leon M. Tolbert is the Min H. Kao Professor in the Electrical Engineering and Computer Science at the University of Tennessee, Knoxville (UT).
 He received his Bachelor’s in Electrical Engineering with highest honors in 1989 and his M.S. in electrical engineering in 1991, and Ph.D. in electrical engineering in 1999 from the Georgia Institute of Technology, Atlanta.

 He joined the engineering division of Oak Ridge National Laboratory (ORNL) in 1991 and worked on several electrical distribution and power quality projects at the three U.S. Department of Energy plants in Oak Ridge, Tennessee.
 In 1997, he became a research engineer in the Power Electronics and Electric Machinery Research Center (PEEMRC) at ORNL.